Cars brands and logos that start with H

 Hongyan Logo

-Hongyan is the vehicle brand under which the products of SAIC Iveco Hongyan Commercial Vehicle Co Ltd. are sold.
-It is a Chinese joint venture from Chongqing, China, founded in 2003 based on the Sichuan Automotive Manufacturing Plant.
-The brand is an association of three manufacturers: SAIC, Iveco, and Chongqing Hongyan.
-Produced by the brand, heavy trucks are formed based on Iveco models, the agreement with which was signed in the year of the founding of the brand.
-Model ranges of the brand are represented by Genlyon (based on Iveco Stralis AS), Kingkan, Genpaw and Gentruck.
+Hongyan is the vehicle brand under which SAIC Iveco Hongyan Commercial Vehicle Co, Ltd is sold.
+It is a Chinese joint venture based in Chongqing, China, founded in 2003 and built on the site of the Sichuan Automobile Manufacturing Plant.
+The brand combines three manufacturers: SAIC, Iveco, and Chongqing Hongyan.
+Heavy trucks produced by the brand are based on Iveco models under an agreement signed at the brand’s foundation.
+Genlyon (based on Iveco Stralis AS), Kingkan, Genpaw, and Gentruck represent the brand’s model range.

 Higer